tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-july-to-september-2017.md

    Vegas, decided his son would be a tennis pro before he was born.
 Rigged up a machine to fire balls at a toddler thousands of times a day and sent him on to academies.
-In Andre's telling, by the time he got to decide what he wanted to do, he only had one option.
-One he didn't want.
+In Andre's telling, by the time he got to decide what he wanted to do he only had one option, one he didn't want.
 Even when that job got him rich, famous and married to Brooke Shields.

    Only when things fell apart, he got a ban for crystal meth and dropped to the